David Koresh

 Coming from a dysfunctional background, Koresh was a member and later a leader of the Branch Davidians, a movement originally led by Benjamin Roden, based at the Mount Carmel Center outside Waco, Texas.
-Here, Koresh competed for dominance with another leader, Benjamin Roden's son George, until Koresh and his followers took over Mount Carmel in 1987.
-In the early 1990s, he became subject to allegations about polygamy and child sexual abuse by former Branch Davidian associates, although investigation by authorities found no conclusive evidence.
+There, Koresh competed for dominance with another leader, Benjamin Roden's son George, until Koresh and his followers took over Mount Carmel in 1987.
+In the early 1990s, he became subject to allegations about polygamy and child sexual abuse by former Branch Davidian associates.

-Further allegations related to the Branch Davidians' stockpiling of weapons led the Bureau of Alcohol, Tobacco, and Firearms (ATF) and later the FBI to launch a raid on the group's Mount Carmel compound in February 1993.
-During the 51-day siege and violence that ensued, Koresh was wounded by ATF forces and later died of a gunshot in unclear circumstances as the compound was destroyed in a fire.
+Further allegations related to the Branch Davidians' stockpiling of weapons led the Bureau of Alcohol, Tobacco, and Firearms (ATF) and later the FBI to launch a raid, now known as the Waco siege, on the group's Mount Carmel compound in February 1993.
+During the 51-day siege and violence that ensued, Koresh was wounded by ATF forces and later died of a gunshot wound in unclear circumstances as the compound was destroyed in a fire.

 Early life

-David Koresh was born Vernon Wayne Howell on August 17, 1959, in Houston, Texas, to a 14-year-old single mother, Bonnie Sue Clark, and father Bobby Wayne Howell.
-Before Koresh was born, his father met another teenaged girl and abandoned Bonnie Sue, who began cohabitating with a violent alcoholic.
-In 1963, Koresh's mother left with her boyfriend and placed her four-year-old son in the care of his maternal grandmother, Earline Clark.
-His mother returned when he was seven, after her marriage to a carpenter named Roy Haldeman.
-Bonnie Sue and Haldeman had a son together, named Roger, who was born in 1966.
+Some details of Koresh's life vary among sources, but he was born Vernon Wayne Howell on August 17, 1959, in Houston, Texas, to unmarried parents: 20-year-old Bobby Wayne Howell and 14-year-old Bonnie Sue Clark.
+Two years after the birth, the relationship broke down.
+Bonnie continued to flounder, with an abusive, first marriage to a Joe Golden quickly ending in divorce.
+After this, around 1962, unable to cope with her situation, Bonnie moved away to Dallas.
+She placed her son in the care of her mother and an older sister: Bonnie's mother would pretend to be Koresh's mother; Bonnie would pose as an aunt when she occasionally visited him.

-Koresh did not meet his father until he was 17.
+With her marriage, in 1964, to merchant marine Roy Winfred Haldeman, however, Bonnie at last felt in a stable enough position to raise her son herself.
+The truth about who his real mother was was thus revealed to a five-year-old Koresh, an experience he carried with him his whole life.
+To make a tumultuous situation still worse, it was at this time that Koresh said he began to be sexually abused by one of his mother's male relatives.
+In July 1965, not long before Koresh turned six, a half-brother, Rodger Winfred Haldeman, arrived; a few weeks later, the Haldeman family set up home in Richardson, Texas.
+There developed permanent difficulties between Koresh and his stepfather, but the boys got on well.